verrazzano/docs/content/en/docs/setup/backup/restore.md

 ---
 title: Restore
-description: "Restore component specific persistent data and configurations"
+description: "Restore component-specific persistent data and configurations"
 linkTitle: Restore
 weight: 3
 draft: false
 ---

-Before proceeding ensure the backup operator(s) is installed and configured properly as indicated  [here](/docs/setup/backup/prerequisites/#rancher-backup-operator-prerequisite).
+Before proceeding, ensure that the backup component prerequisites are met, as indicated [here]({{< relref "docs/setup/backup/prerequisites.md" >}}).

-This section also assumes that a successful backup was taken using either Velero or Rancher Backup.
+This document also assumes that a successful backup was previously made using either Velero or rancher-backup, as shown [here]({{< relref "docs/setup/backup/backup.md" >}}).

+Use the following component-specific instructions to restore application data.

 {{< tabs tabTotal="3" >}}
 {{< tab tabName="RancherRestore" >}}